Context

 How do context variables differ from Canvas entry properties?

-.
-This also means you can send Canvas entry properties using the Braze API and reference them in other steps, similar to using a context variable with the Liquid snippet.
+If you’re participating in the Context step early access, Canvas entry properties are now included as Canvas context variables.
+This means you can send Canvas entry properties using the Braze API and reference them in other steps, similar to using a context variable with the Liquid snippet.

 Can variables reference each other in a singular Context step?